ArrogantGao/ArrogantGao.github.io/blogs/contractionorder.md

 In the example above, $BE$ has indices $ik$, corresponding to the separator $\{i, k\}$ between tree bags $\{i, j, k\}$ and $\{i, k, m\}$, and so on.

 Therefore, in a tree bag all indices are "connected", in each step of the contraction, we will have to loop over all the indices in the same bag, so that the bottleneck of time complexity is exactly by $O(e^{tw(G) + 1})$, and the since all intermediate tensors are characterized by the separators, and separators are real subset of tree bags, the space complexity bounded by $O(e^{tw(G)})$.

+**Remark**: It should be remarked in the general cases, sizes of the separators (the intersection of the bags) may not be size of the bags minus one.

 Thus, we can conclude that the contraction order obtained from the optimal tree decomposition is the optimal contraction order of the tensor network.